rjp23/rjp23.github.io/_pages/research.md

 Biomass burning can be one of the most important disturbances to the Earth System.

 * Significant transfer of ancient carbon into the atmosphere occurs when carbon-rich peatlands are subject to burning.
 * The monitoring of the emission ratios between different species can provide information on the characteristics of the fuel being burnt.
+* Satellite observations can aid in the evaluation of fire models and help better understand the processes and feedbacks between fire and the rest of the Earth System.

 ### Machine Learning for Earth System Science

+Machine Learning and Artificial Intelligence has a huge potential to revolutionise Earth System Science in the same way as it has in other scientific fields.

+* Emulators can be trained to reproduce the behaviour of complex and computationally expensive physical models
+* "Explainable AI" can help us understand the complex relationships inherent in Earth System Models and gain insight into the underlying processes

 ### Satellite Retrievals of Biomass Burning Hydrocarbons